Estheroyinloye/Sales_Data/README.md

 4. Comparing 2023 and 2024 quarterly trends, Q1 sales were higher in 2024, though both years experienced significant drops in Q2—more severe in 2023.
 While 2023 saw a rebound in Q3, 2024 continued to decline
 5. Monthly sales trends indicate February as the peak sales month in both years, with April and July showing consistent dips

+### Conclusion
+The analysis highlights the dominance of the West region in sales and the strong performance of specific products during seasonal peaks.
+2024 saw a broader decline in sales, particularly for jackets and socks.
+Seasonal demand cycles are also evident, with Q1 and Q3 favoring socks, shoes, and shirts, and Q2 and Q4 favoring hats, gloves, and jackets. !